ml-tooling/ml-workspace/README.md

 ### Git Integration

-Version control is a crucial aspect for productive collaboration.
+Version control is a crucial aspect of productive collaboration.
 To make this process as smooth as possible, we have integrated a custom-made Jupyter extension specialized on pushing single notebooks, a full-fledged web-based Git client ([ungit](https://github.com/FredrikNoren/ungit)), a tool to open and edit plain text documents (e.g., `.py`, `.md`) as notebooks ([jupytext](https://github.com/mwouts/jupytext)), as well as a notebook merging tool ([nbdime](https://github.com/jupyter/nbdime)).
 Additionally, JupyterLab and VS Code also provide GUI-based Git clients.

 #### Clone Repository